 For a better idea of how expensive your bad credit car loan could be, shop around with different lenders, dealers, and retailers in your area.
 If you’re willing to provide a few basic pieces of information, many of these financing sources have a free pre-approval process that lets you know what your potential loan payments will look like.

 Keep in mind that this quote may not end up being the true price of the actual bad credit car loan you’re approved for.
 During the pre-approval process, the details you’ll have to provide may include:

 - The make, model and year of the car

 - The length of your desired payment plan

-- How often you want to make payments (bi-weekly, monthly, etc.)
+- How often do you want to make payments (bi-weekly, monthly, etc.)

 Step #4 – Consider Your Options

-Every lender and auto dealer offers different requirements, rates and payment plans for their bad credit car loans, so it’s important to compare multiple offers.
-Above all, make sure that your financing source is as flexible as possible and has a good reputation.
+Every lender and auto dealer has different requirements, rates and payment plans for their bad credit car loans, so it’s important to compare multiple offers.
+Above all, make sure that your financing source is flexible and has a good reputation.